Back

 How to obtain text of statement:

 Other Requirements: VA Drug-Free Workplace Program: The VA is a drug-free workplace, including a prohibition against recreational and medical use of marijuana/cannabis, regardless of its legal status on the state level.
 Interns are designated as Testing Designated Positions (TDP).
-As such, interns are exempt from pre-employment drug-testing, but are subject to random drug testing.
+As such, interns are exempt from pre-employment drug-testing, but are subject to random drug testing during employment.

 Program Description